London County Council Tramways: Electrification

-In 1900 a further Act of Parliament gave the council the power to electrify its system.
+A further act of Parliament, the London County Tramways (Electrical Power) Act 1900 (63 & 64 Vict. c. ccxxxviii), gave the council the power to electrify its system.
 On 15 May 1903 the first electrified section from Westminster to Tooting was opened by The Prince and Princess of Wales who rode the route in a specially decorated tramcar, and paid their fares with halfpenny coins minted for the occasion.
 The last horse tram ran on 30 April 1915.
 Much of the system used overhead power pickup, but also the conduit system of electric current, as the metropolitan boroughs had the power of veto on the installation of overhead wires.

 Expansion

 The tramways north and south of the River Thames were almost completely separate until the opening of the Kingsway Subway in 1908.

 From 1 July 1921 the LCC Tramways assumed operation of the Leyton Urban District Council Tramways trams.

 In 1933, the LCC Tramways had 167 mi of tracks in operation, of which about nine were in Leyton, and a quarter of a mile owned by the City of London.
 Much of Central London was never served by trams, these being excluded from the area by legislation passed in 1872.

 LCC trams could also be seen outside the county of London.
 Apart from operating the Leyton system, there were connections and joint running arrangements with the neighbouring company and municipal systems.
 This brought council trams to Purley on the Croydon Corporation system, Barnet and Enfield on that of Metropolitan Electric Tramways, and Hampton Court on London United Tramways metals.

 The council opened a coal-fired power station for the tramways on the Thames at Greenwich in 1906.
 As well as 22 tram depots around the county, refurbishment and maintenance works were opened at Charlton in 1909.